devtanc/aws-profile-switcher/readme.md

 - *BUT* `switcher sw` lists out the profiles so that you don't have to remember the names
 - *AND* more people know how to install an npm package than how to update their `~/.bash_profile` file correctly, most likely
 - Changing a profile applies to all shell instances for as long as it is set
-- I got to try out writing a cli package with full unit tests, a linter, and build integration with TravisCI

-In the end, if you like it: install it and use it.
-I certainly like it better than the alternatives.